ebirahio/ebirah-core/README.md

 ## EBRH token

-Is designed as rewardable ERC20 token.
+Is designed as rewardable BEP20 token on Binance Smart Chain.
 WBNB-EBRH pair is listed on Pancake Swap.

 ## Manager contract